CJiang01/cjiang01.github.io/_pages/professional.md

 ---
 * Member of the China Society of Automotive Engineers(CSAE).

-* Member of Insitute of Electrical and Enlectronics Engineers(IEEE).
+* Member of Institute of Electrical and Electronics Engineers(IEEE).

 * Member of the Technical Committee on Smart Cities in the IEEE Control Systems Society.